LXRylex/Continuity-Links-In-Same-Tab/README.md

-# Continuity - Experimwental Extension
+# Continuity - Experimental Extension

 As the title says, Let's you open links in same tab without opening a new tab